 - Look at CB during any warm-up strokes.

-- Do one more tip and aim check with the cue still.
+- Stop at the CB and do one more tip and aim check with the cue still.

-- Look at the OB during the final stroke.
+- Lock your focus on the OB before the final stroke.

-The following video demonstrates many good and bad habits relating to eye pattern:
+The following videos demonstrate many good and bad habits relating to eye pattern:

 Dr. Dave keeps this site commercial free, with no ads.
 If you appreciate the free resources, please consider making a one-time or monthly donation to show your support: